minhaj1403/LittleLM/README.md

     cd LittleLM
     ```

-2. Create a virtual environment and activate it:
+2. Create a Conda environment with Python 3.12.1 and activate it:
     ```sh
-    python -m venv venv
+    conda create -n littlelm python=3.12.1 -y
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    conda activate littlelm
     ```

 3. Install the required packages: